hasura/learn-graphql/tutorials/frontend/svelte-apollo/tutorial-site/content/subscriptions/2-create-subscription.md

 ---
 title: "Create Subscription and Render Result"
-metaTitle: "Create Subscription and Render Result | Svelte Apollo Tutorial"
+metaTitle: "Create Subscription and Render Result | Svelte Apollo GraphQL Tutorial"
 metaDescription: "Integrate Apollo subscription hook to watch for changes in realtime data.
 We use GraphQL subscriptions as an example to get live data in the svelte app"
 ---